Dimitrios S. Nikolopoulos

 I am working with some outstanding students at Virginia Tech and here they are!

-Mostafa Kahla (PhD track, ECE) Theme: Light containers
+Mostafa Kahla (PhD track, ECE) Theme: Container deployment

-Daniel Moyer (MSc track, CS) Theme: Serverless world
+Daniel Moyer (MSc track, CS) Theme: Serverless computing

-Sam Hentschel (MSc track, CS) Theme: SGX world
+Sam Hentschel (MSc track, CS) Theme: Programming models, security

 "The best way to predict the future is to create it"